StakeNBake/StakeNBake/README.md

 - 👀 I’m interested in Cryptocurrencies
 - 🌱 I’m currently learning Finance
 - 💞️ I’m looking to collaborate on crypto yeild strategies
-- 📫 How to reach me through email
+- 📫 How to reach me through email or LinkedIn @ https://www.linkedin.com/in/robert-kass/

 <!---
 StakeNBake/StakeNBake is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.